mmore500/evolvability-blog/post/complexification.md

 The evolution of the vertebrate eye epitomizes complexification.
 It is thought that this structure evolved through a series of intermediates, beginning with a simple region of enervated photosensitive cells.
 A folded-in, photosensitive pouch-like structure, which provided directional sensitivity, is thought to have arisen next.
-Pinhole and lens structures, which provide greater visual acuity, are thought to have descended from the pouch structures @Gregory2008TheOrgans.
+Pinhole and lens structures, which provide greater visual acuity, are thought to have descended from the pouch structures [[Gregory, 2008]](#Gregory2008TheOrgans).
 These intermediate phenotypic structures, each elaborating on an existing phenotypic form, can be observed in extant organisms as illustrated in Figure .

 The complexification of vertebrate eyes was enabled by the nature of the biological genotype-phenotype mapping.